putting the people first

-Only individuals fund my efforts.
-In contrast, corporate interests have sponsored John Seifert’s campaigns in large part (donating $12K+ to date).
+• Only individuals fund my efforts.
+In large part, corporate interests have sponsored the incumbent’s campaigns (donating $24K+ to date).
 They include:

 key distinctions